romainl/ctags-patterns-for-javascript/README.md

 ## Reminders

+### Compatibility

 These patterns are only usable with Exuberant Ctags.
-Universal Ctags is *not* currently supported.
+Universal Ctags is *not* currently supported and there's no plan to support it in the foreseeable future.

-Note about disabling the default "kinds".
+### A note about disabling the default "kinds".

 The option `--javascript-kinds=-c-f-m-p-v` in [ctagsrc](ctagsrc) will disable the default kinds, `c` (classes), `f` (functions), `m` (methods), `p` (properties), and `v` (global variables), for JavaScript files.